 My journey over the past three years has proven to me that God’s power truly rests in the humans who God prompted and who then chose to help me (help us).
 Many have watched our lives transform and commented on the ways that God has and is taking care of us.
 None of this would have been possible without the many humans who stepped in and helped us.
 Most never knew us before three years ago.
 This is the result of a God in whom nothing is impossible.
 But God never displayed the kind of power that we want to think is how it works.

 For a moment, think what our world would be like if every single human was listening to God and acting upon the guidance he or she receives?
 We immediately think the evil would stop.
 True.
 But there would still be natural disasters, random chaos (like trees falling on houses for no apparent reason), and illness.
 The difference would be that everyone would receive the care they need during those times.

 God truly has a plan for bringing good to each of us, but the power to do this rests in humans.
-I personally know that God is asking me to help bring healing to many who are living with the shame of what happened to them in childhood.
+I personally know that God is leading me to help bring healing to many who are living with the shame of what happened to them in childhood.
 It is their storm.
 I walked through blinding fear to listen, heal, and begin to tell my story.
 I know this is my path and I am walking through every door that opens because God is only as powerful as the humans who are listening and stepping out to help others.

 Waiting for God to change the direction of the storm misses the point entirely.
 God’s power is human power in the midst of the storm.
 I am forever grateful for those who stepped into my messy storm and helped me to the other side.
-I believe anything is possible because I have watched the impossible walk into my life in the form of humans who have truly cared about us.
+I believe anything is possible because I have watched the impossible walk into my life in the form of humans who have truly cared about me.